 Not sure what to do?
 Or the difference between physician assistants and nurse practitioners?

 There are differences in their training and requirements.
 But both are licensed health care providers who can treat patients.
 And as their ranks grow, they are helping to increase access to health care for millions of Americans.

-“Nurse practitioners and physician assistants are highly qualified medical professionals who can provide the same general care services as physicians,” says Jessica Stacy, NP, a family nurse practitioner at Scripps HealthExpress in Oceanside.
+“Nurse practitioners and physician assistants are highly qualified medical professionals who can provide the same general care services as physicians,” says Carol Coloma, NP, a family nurse practitioner at Scripps HealthExpress in San Marcos.

-In contrast to a nurse or medical assistant, who can take your weight and blood pressure and prepare you to see the doctor, a nurse practitioner (NP) and physician assistant (PA) can examine and treat you.
+In contrast to a nurse or medical assistant, who can take your weight and blood pressure and prepare you to see the doctor, a NP and PA can examine and treat you.
 Both hold advanced education degrees and extensive medical training.

 The number of NPs and PAs has steadily risen since the 1960s when programs for these medical professions began largely in response to a nationwide shortage of primary care physicians.
-Today, there are more than 270,000 licensed NPs, and 131,000 certified PAs, practicing in the United States in a variety of health care settings.
+Today, there are more than 325,000 licensed NPs, and about 140,000 certified PAs, practicing in the United States in a variety of health care settings.

 At Scripps, NPs and PAs staff more than a dozen Scripps HealthExpress walk-in clinics.
 These convenient clinics — located at Scripps Clinic and Scripps Coastal Medical Center sites across San Diego County — provide same-day care for minor illnesses and injuries.
 Primary care teams made up of primary care physicians, NPs and PAs are also common at Scripps primary and specialty care offices.

 Both PAs and NPs must have completed specific educational requirements and training programs in order to be able to treat patients.
 NPs and PAs provide the same general care services as physicians, including:

 - Diagnosing and treating common, routine and acute illnesses

 - Ordering and interpreting lab tests and X-rays